Insolvency and Business Bankruptcy Lawyers

 Legal advice on reorganisation, restructuring and reorganisation

-If your company is in a bad financial state, it is important not to wait for bankruptcy to occur, but to seek timely and sound advice about your options.
-Sometimes you can still create time and space by making a payment arrangement or creditors’ agreement.
+If your company is in a bad financial state, it is important not to wait for bankruptcy to occur, but to seek timely and sound legal advice about your options.
+Sometimes you can still create time and space by making a payment arrangement or signing creditors’ agreement.
 Negotiations with banks or the tax authorities can also give you some respite.

 Legal advice after bankruptcy